mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

                    (Your time editing article * value of your time)
 ```

+TODO: Replace with prettier formula

 For example, in February, I [calculated](/retrospectives/2019/03/#diving-into-my-content-costs) that each article took my writer about 2.3 hours to write took me around 37.5 minutes to edit.
-I paid the writer $20/hr and I valued my own time at $30/hr, so o the total cost for each article would be:
+I paid the writer $20/hr and I valued my own time at $30/hr, so the total cost for each article would be:

 ```text
 Cost per article = (2.3 hours * $20/hr) + (0.625 hours * $30/hr) = $64.75
 ```

 There are two major variables in this equation that you

+TODO: Finish this thought

 | Candidate source   | What I paid |
 |--------------------|-------------|